Chartered accountant: India

 In India, Chartered Accountants are regulated by the Institute of Chartered Accountants of India (ICAI) which was established by the Chartered Accountants Act, 1949.

 Associate members of the ICAI are entitled to add the prefix CA to their names.
-Members who are in full-time practice, and have completed five years of practice, can use Fellow Chartered Accountant(FCA).
-As of 1 April 2021, the Institute had 327,081 members.
+Members who has been in continuous practice in India for at least 5 years or a member who has been an associate for a continuous period of not less than 5 years and who possesses experience equivalent to the experience normally acquired as a result of continuous practice for a period of 5 years as chartered accountant can use Fellow Chartered Accountant(FCA).
+As of 1st August 2024, the Institute had 414,758 active members.